lemma-osu/sklearn-raster/docs/pages/guide/raster_formats.md

 `sklearn-raster` supports applying estimator methods to rasters stored in a variety of formats, referred to collectively as **feature arrays**.
 Numpy arrays can be used for small rasters that fit easily in memory, while Xarray `Dataset` and `DataArray` are ideal for large datasets that benefit from deferred, parallel computation.
+Pandas dataframes can be used for extracted tabular data.

 Estimator methods will return data in the same format that it is provided, e.g. predictions generated from an Xarray `xr.Dataset` will be stored in an `xr.Dataset`.
-All feature arrays support [arbitrary dimensionality](#dimensionality).
+Most feature arrays support [arbitrary dimensionality](#dimensionality).

 ## Raster Formats